-3. Communicate with family members.
-Open and honest communication with family regarding estate plans is too rare.
-Our firm always offers and encourages people to bring in children or other beneficiaries when designing and completing a plan so everyone understands what is intended and to avoid subsequent disputes.
-I’ve seen estate plans change in very positive ways when a child speaks up about a specific asset the parents otherwise thought he or she had no interest.
-There are a variety of reasons why people keep their affairs private but clear communication can avoid years of bitterness among family members after your passing.
+3. Communication with family members goes a long way.
+Open and honest communication with family regarding estate plans is all too rare.
+Our firm always offers and encourages people to bring in their children or other beneficiaries when designing and completing a plan so everyone understands what is intended and to avoid subsequent disputes.
+I’ve seen estate plans change dramatically in a very positive way when one child speaks up that he or she would like to maintain the family house or business or desires specific items the parents otherwise thought he or she had no interest.
+There are a variety of reasons why people keep their assets and affairs private but clear communication can avoid years of bitterness among your children or other family members after your passing.

-These cases become very costly and can, among other things, require the retention of medical experts and the review of voluminous medical records.
-Even with proof of physical and mental impairment, all the facts surrounding the creation and signing of the Will need to be examined, adding to the length and cost of litigation.
-Completing an estate plan in times of good health and clear thinking eliminates such arguments when you are gone.
+These cases become very costly and can, among other things, require the retention of medical experts and the review of voluminous medical records and reports.
+Even with some proof of physical impairment, memory loss or lack of capacity, all the facts surrounding the creation and signing of the Will need to be examined, which further adds to the length and cost of litigation.
+Completing an estate plan in a time of good health and clear thinking eliminates any such arguments when you are gone.

 Although the above is not an exhaustive list of safeguards, it highlights the necessity of having things done properly and leaving nothing to chance.
 The peace of mind an estate plan should provide must be weighed against the lasting hurt and severed family relationships once the damage has been done due to a nonexistent or sloppily put together estate plan.